Douglas Macgregor: U.S. Ambassador to Germany nomination

 On July 27, 2020, the White House announced Donald Trump's intent to nominate Macgregor as U.S. Ambassador to Germany.

-Following the announcement, Macgregor's history of controversial remarks received media attention.
+The nomination was controversial because of Macgregor's past public statements.
 He had asserted that Muslim immigrants (referred to as "Muslim invaders") come to Europe "with the goal of eventually turning Europe into an Islamic state".
-Macgregor had argued that the German concept of Vergangenheitsbewältigung, used to cope with Germany's Nazi past and its atrocities during World War II, is a "sick mentality".
-Macgregor had stated that martial law should be instituted on the U.S.-Mexico border and argued for the extrajudicial execution of those who cross the border at unofficial ports of entry.
+He had argued that the German concept of Vergangenheitsbewältigung, used to cope with Germany's Nazi past and its atrocities during World War II, was a "sick mentality".
+Macgregor had said that martial law should be instituted on the U.S.–Mexico border and argued for the extrajudicial execution of those who cross the border at unofficial ports of entry.

-In a column in The Washington Post by Max Boot, he was described as "a racist crackpot who is pro-Russia, anti-Merkel, anti-Muslim and anti-Mexican".
 His nomination stalled in the Senate Committee on Foreign Relations.
 On January 3, 2021, his nomination was returned to the President under Rule XXXI, Paragraph 6 of the United States Senate.

 Senior Advisor to the Acting Secretary of Defense

-On November 11, 2020, a Pentagon spokesperson announced that Macgregor had been hired by President Trump to serve as senior advisor to the new Acting Secretary of Defense Christopher Miller, as part of a sweeping change in senior defence staffing.
-At the time, Macgregor was an advocate of US withdrawal from Afghanistan, a Trump policy opposed by the defence establishment.
-His appointment was welcomed by Senator Rand Paul, who described Macgregor as his friend, but was controversial because of his history of racist comments and support for Russia in its geopolitical ambitions.
+On November 11, 2020, a Pentagon spokesperson announced that Macgregor had been hired by President Trump to serve as senior advisor to the new Acting Secretary of Defense Christopher Miller, as part of a sweeping change in senior defense staffing.
+At the time, Macgregor was an advocate of U.S. withdrawal from Afghanistan, a Trump policy opposed by the defense establishment.
+His appointment was welcomed by Senator Rand Paul, who described Macgregor as his friend.
+The appointment caused controversy due to Macgregor's history of comments against refugees.
 He held the post until Trump left office in January 2021.

 West Point appointment

 In December 2020, President Trump appointed Macgregor to a three-year term on the advisory board of the United States Military Academy at West Point, his alma mater.
-Because of his history of racism, the appointment was opposed by West Point's Black alumni organization and board member Tammy Duckworth, among others.
-The appointment was one of a number terminated by President Joe Biden in September 2021.
+Because of the allegations of xenophobia made against him, the appointment was opposed by West Point's Black alumni organization and board member Tammy Duckworth, among others.
+His appointment was terminated by President Joe Biden in September 2021.